 Everyone can help prevent cyberbullying by raising awareness about how to prevent it.
 The personal injury attorneys at McCready Law have established a scholarship in the amount of $1,000 for a student who is passionate about this issue.
 Cyberbullying is prevalent and at times can seem unstoppable, so how can we effectively raise awareness to promote prevention?

 The Cyberbullying Awareness Scholarship is open to high school seniors planning to attend college, or anyone currently enrolled in an undergraduate, graduate, or law program at a college or university in the United States.
 Applicants should be in good academic standing and have a cumulative GPA of a 3.0 or higher.

 In order to be considered, an application for this scholarship must include:

-Thank you for your interest in the 2021 Cyberbullying Awareness Scholarship.
+Thank you for your interest in the 2022 Cyberbullying Awareness Scholarship.
 To learn more about our previous winners, click here.